amber-lang/amber-docs/docs/nightly-alpha/advanced_syntax/union_types.md

 let number: Int | Num = 42
 let mixed: Bool | Int | Text = true
 ```

-When declaring a union type, you can combine any valid Amber types including primitives, collections, and custom types.

 ## Function Parameters